 And, enlist technology to aid your research.
 Ayelet Tsabari, an author and mentor in the creative nonfiction program at King’s College says she used YouTube videos of places she had been in India to help her recall that setting.
-Or, Google Earth can be used to virtually visit a location.

 Join the MakeBook newsletter for tips & advice on writing, marketing, and publishing your book.